Thubten Chodron

 EVENTS

-"Working with Anger" teachings at Sharing the Dharma Day / Venerable Thubten Chodron / Sravasti Abbey and Online
+"Working with Anger" Teachings on Sharing the Dharma Day / Venerable Thubten Chodron / Sravasti Abbey and Online

 Sharing the Dharma Day is a chance for newcomers and old friends to explore the Buddha’s teachings and share in community fellowship.
-The day includes a guided meditation (no experience necessary!), a Dharma talk, vegetarian potluck lunch (no garlic or onions, please), and facilitated group discussion.
+The day includes a guided meditation, a Dharma talk, vegetarian potluck lunch (no garlic or onions, please), and facilitated group discussion.
 All are welcomed.
-Topics are drawn from the book,
+Topics are drawn from the book, "Working With Anger,"